-The early to mid-seasoning vine has reddish berries.
-She is resistant to frost and both mildews, The species yields one spicy, rather low-acid white wine with a discreet muscatel tone, somewhat similar to Gewürztraminer.
+The early to medium ripening vine has reddish berries.
+It is resistant to frost and both mildews, The variety yields one spicy, rather low acid white wine with a discreet muscatel tone, somewhat similar to Gewürztraminer.
 Due to its special aromatic properties, it is called a so-called bouquet variety.
-It is cultivated in smaller quantities Brazil (1 ha), Germany (20 ha, mostly in Rheinhessen ) England (45 ha), Canada (11 ha) and South Africa grown.
-In 2010, a total of 69 hectares of vineyards were reported with increasing tendency (ten years earlier, it was 39 hectares).
+It is cultivated in smaller quantities Brazil (1 ha), Germany (20 ha, most of it in Rheinhessen ) England (45 ha), Canada (11 ha) and South Africa grown.
+In 2010, a total of 69 hectares of vineyards were shown with increasing tendency (ten years earlier, it was 39 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012